Malta Command

 A 4.5-inch anti-aircraft gun engages Axis aircraft during an air raid on Malta.

 The crew of a Vickers Mk VIb Light Tank servicing one of their Vickers machine guns in the field.
 Note stone wall camouflage paintwork unique to Malta Command.

 In muddy conditions an army Universal Carrier is used to tow a trolley-load of 250-lb bombs to a Vickers Wellington at RAF Luqa.

 Soldiers organised in a fatigue party wait to board a merchant ship to unload supplies at one of Valletta's docks.

 Bomb damage to 32 Company RASC's motor transport depot in Floriana, 20 March 1942.

-A 40mm Bofors anti-aircraft gun position overlooking Grand Harbour, located at Upper Barrakka Gardens looking across the harbour to Fort St Michael.
+A 40mm Bofors anti-aircraft gun position overlooking Grand Harbour, located at Upper Barrakka Gardens looking across the harbour to Senglea.

 World War I and the Interwar years

 Malta Command existed in 1916, 1917 and in 1929.

 Between 1935 and 1936 the following infantry battalions were on the Island and part of Malta Command: